Cabinet of New Zealand: Members

-All ministers are formally styled "The Honourable" (abbreviated to "The Hon."), except for the prime minister who is accorded the style "The Right Honourable" ("The Rt.
+Ministers are formally styled "The Honourable" (abbreviated to "The Hon."), except for the prime minister who is accorded the style "The Right Honourable" ("The Rt.
 Hon.").
-Formerly some other senior ministers used "The Right Honourable" by virtue of membership of the Privy Council of the United Kingdom, but appointments were discontinued in 2000.
+Previously, several senior ministers used "The Right Honourable" by virtue of membership of the Privy Council before appointments were discontinued in 2000.
+Currently, Winston Peters retains this style due to his appointment as a member of the Privy Council in 1998.